What is babywearing?

-The Zeitgeist Baby Carrier by Artipoppe is a soft-structured baby carrier.
+The Zeitgeist Baby Carrier by Artipoppe is a soft-structured baby carrier suitable from birth through toddlerhood.
 The Zeitgeist baby carrier can be used for front or back carrying, but is not suitable for outward front-facing carrying.
 Unlike our woven wraps and ring slings, the Zeitgeist Baby Carrier has padding and buckles built in for quick, simple assembly.
 This is a beautiful option for parents who enjoy the flexibility of a wrap carrier but desire more structure.

 Learning to Babywear